bjm021/wave-amp2/README.md

 # wave-amp2
-### wave-amp is a fully-featured music player for  CC: Tweaked, based on [wave-amp](http://www.computercraft.info/forums2/index.php?/topic/28091-wave-amp-a-fully-featured-music-player/) powered by [wave](https://github.com/CrazedProgrammer/wave).
+### wave-amp2 is a fully-featured music player for  CC: Tweaked, based on [wave-amp](http://www.computercraft.info/forums2/index.php?/topic/28091-wave-amp-a-fully-featured-music-player/) powered by [wave](https://github.com/CrazedProgrammer/wave).

 This is a modified version that works with the CC: Tweaked mod for 1.16.4.
 It can use commands on a Command Computer or Speakers on normal Computers.
 (No other mods required)